alperenbutun/dpda-ones-double-zeros/README.md

 **UPDATE (August 26, 2026)**

 **Unrestricted_Lower_Bounds_for_Lpq.pdf‎:**
-This work arose from our p:q generalization of the original 2:1 DPDA and the resulting residual-based study of how balance information can be represented across states and stack storage.
+This work arises from our p:q generalization of the original 2:1 DPDA and the resulting residual-based study of how balance information can be represented across states and stack storage.
 It establishes **representation-independent lower bounds** for deterministic pushdown recognition of the rational binary balance languages Lpq.
 In particular, it proves the unrestricted lower bound
 **|Q| >= max(p,q),**
 and, under the right-endmarker convention, determines the exact state complexity:
 **Qmin(Lpq) = max(p,q).**